okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 ![Save](images/Save.PNG)

 1. Click **Export Control Points** in the *Save* section of the *Georeference* tab.
-This will create a text file with all of the control point data.
+This will create a text file that contains the control point data.

 ![Export Control Point](images/ExportControlPoints.PNG)